What Causes Disease?

 Introduction

-Many people with health issues such as cold and flus, arthritis, asthma, endometriosis, high/low blood pressure, tonsillitis, digestive issues, herpes, autoimmune diseases and cancer are led to believe that symptoms are signs that your body is turning against you.
-This is a disempowering narrative that takes away your options.
-In reality, these symptoms are incredibly helpful clues about what is going wrong under the surface.
-If you accept the story that external, uncontrollable influences are the reason for your health problems, you are likely to continue engaging in the same lifestyle habits that cause them.
+Many individuals suffering from conditions like colds, arthritis, asthma, endometriosis, high or low blood pressure, tonsillitis, digestive problems, herpes, autoimmune diseases, and cancer often believe their symptoms indicate their body is turning against them.
+This narrative disempowers us, stripping away our options.
+In truth, these symptoms serve as vital clues about what is happening beneath the surface.
+If you accept that external, uncontrollable factors cause your health issues, you may persist in habits that perpetuate them.

 1. The chemistry of disease

-One cause of disease can be associated with your bodily chemistry: in other words, your levels of acidity and alkalinity.
-The body depends on a balanced pH for optimal function, and blood pH should be slightly alkaline at 7.4.
-Although you may have concurrent inherited weaknesses, physical and emotional illness manifest through:
+One major contributor to disease relates to your bodily chemistry, specifically your levels of acidity and alkalinity.
+The body relies on a balanced pH for optimal function, with blood pH ideally slightly alkaline at 7.4.
+While you may have inherited weaknesses, physical and emotional ailments arise from several factors:

-• Accumulated consumption of acid-forming foods and drinks such as ultra processed food, antibiotic filled meat, fish and dairy, alcohol, processed drinks and overly cooked foods
+• Consumption of acid-forming foods and drinks, such as ultra-processed items, antibiotic-laden meat, fish, dairy, alcohol, and overly cooked meals.

-• Environmental toxicity from cars, planes, and household items
+• Environmental toxins from vehicles and household products.

-• Acid build-up through stress and unresolved trauma
+• Acid build-up from stress and unresolved trauma.

-I’ve spent a considerable amount of time water fasting between 3 to 40 days to help alleviate my health issues.
-After weeks of not eating solid foods, I still had daily bowel movements due to the backlog in my system.
-As I began to release old stools, I noticed many diseases disappearing, from joint pain to sinus congestion, to blocked ears.
-I finally understood the link between poor elimination and ill health.
+I have spent considerable time water fasting, sometimes for 40 days, to alleviate health issues.
+Even after weeks without solid food, I experienced daily bowel movements due to the backlog in my system.
+As I began releasing old stools, I noticed improvements in various ailments, from joint pain to sinus congestion.
+This experience clarified the connection between poor elimination and ill health.

 4. The overworked liver

-The liver, one of the most important yet overlooked organs in our body.
-It bears the brunt of the toxic world we live in and is responsible for around 2000 processes, including:
+The liver is one of the most vital yet overlooked organs in the body, responsible for around 2,000 processes, including:

 • Protecting the heart